aibrite/jdash-docs/src/client/getting-started.md

 ```

 ### Step 3: Develop your first dashlet
-You use `j-dashlet` element to define a dashlet.
+Use `j-dashlet` element to define a dashlet.

 Content of `j-dashlet` can include `template` element which can be used to define dom (innerHTML) of your dashlet.

 An optional `script` element inside `j-dashlet` can be used to execute javascript for this dashlet.
 That simple & clear!

-Copy the following code inside body tag.
+Copy the following code inside `body` tag.

 ```html
 <!-- Define <hello-world> dashlet -->